amethyst/rustrogueliketutorial/book/src/chapter_36.md

 ## Updating the Maze Builder

-Once again, here's the code:
+Once again, here's the code for `maze.rs`:

 ```rust
 use super::{Map,  InitialMapBuilder, BuilderMap, TileType};